 - Passing slower or idle boats is a part of every boater’s daily ride.
 Be sure to pass these boaters slowly and to watch your wake.

-- Because sound travels easily over water, loud music, loud engines and yelling are things to be conscious of on the lake.
-The Association does outline noise level limits on the lake in the Rules and Regulations Lake and Marina Section 6.11
+- Because sound travels easily over water, loud music, loud engines, and yelling are things to be conscious of on the Lake.
+The Association does outline noise level limits on the Lake in the Rules & Regulations, Lake & Marina Section 6.11

 Follow Speed Limits, Flags and Buoys